AdobeDocs/pass.en/help/authentication/home.md

 ## To find what you need {#how-to-search}

-*   **Search** anywhere on the Primetime authentication Helpdesk for results that include this documentation.
+*   **Search** anywhere on the Adobe Pass authentication Helpdesk for results that include this documentation.
-*   **Browse** all the Primetime authentication documentation, via the folder hierarchy in the navigation pane on the left.
+*   **Browse** all the Adobe Pass authentication documentation, via the folder hierarchy in the navigation pane on the left.
 *   **Filter** the folder hierarchy by entering terms in the field at the top of the navigation pane.
 *   **Bookmark** "deep links" to pages of interest using your web browser.